sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_led.rst

 **Conclusion**

-In this lesson, you've learned how to use the 74HC595 shift register to expand the output capabilities of your Raspberry Pi Pico 2w.
-This technique is invaluable when working with projects that require controlling many outputs with limited GPIO pins.
+In this lesson, you've learned how to use the 74HC595 shift register to expand the output capabilities of your Raspberry Pi Pico 2 W. This technique is invaluable when working with projects that require controlling many outputs with limited GPIO pins.